 Add one bullet point to this section for every qualification.
 Each entry should also start with an action verb to fully illustrate your capabilities.

 There are several things you can do to make your resume stand out.
-Like our resume sample, your document should have several organized sections, follow a streamlined format, and include a balance of text and white space.
+Like our resume sample, your document should use a resume format that has several organized sections, follow a streamlined format, and include a balance of text and white space.

 You should also read over your resume for grammatical errors and typos before you submit it.
 Even a minor error on your resume may be enough for a potential employer to disregard your application.